PRECIOUS-Firmer dollar, equities push gold to near 1-week low

 * European shares hit more than 1-month peak

-* Interactive graphic tracking global spread of the coronavirus: open tmsnrt.rs/3aIRuz7 in an external browser (Recasts, adds comments, updates prices)
+* Interactive graphic tracking global spread of the coronavirus: open tmsnrt.rs/3aIRuz7 in an external browser (Updates prices)

 By Eileen Soreng